World Cup semi-final qualification scenarios

 If they remain level, the side with the superior net run-rate advances.
 In the unlikely event they still cannot be separated, then the result of their match against each other will be a tie-breaker.

-AFP Sport looks at what needs to happen for each of those sides if they are to qualify for the knockout phase
+AFP Sport looks at what needs to happen for New Zealand, England and Pakistan if they are to qualify for the knockout phase.

 New Zealand -- third, 11 points